Seeing Zen

 The dry gardens of Kyoto, colloquially called Zen Gardens, are often designed to conjure visions of water—they do so by borrowing the colors, textures, and patterns that are inherent to tidal landscapes.

-Zen dry gardens of Kyoto have a common thread—they invite the mind to see water where water does not exist.
+Zen dry gardens of Kyoto (karesansui) have a common thread—they invite the mind to see water where water does not exist.
 Mostly comprised of gravel, boulders, mounded earth, and moss, Zen dry gardens are often intentionally austere and deliberately abstract.
 The austerity creates room for interpretation; the abstract quality creates an open invitation to see fluidly.

 As enjoyable as they are to look at, Zen dry gardens bring awareness to the shortfalls of seeing—if one can see water where water does not exist, it’s plausible that what one is seeing (perceiving) elsewhere is wrought with errors, distortions, and preconceptions.
 The idiom, “seeing is believing” exemplifies how easily seeing can become synonymous with believing.
 Monks recognized the shortfalls of human perception and developed a meditative practice to contend with it.